Photon-HDF5/photon-hdf5/docs/phdata.rst

 omitted.

-- **excitation_polarizations**: (arrays of floats) list of polarization angles for each excitation source.
+- **excitation_polarizations**: (arrays of floats) list of polarization angles (in degrees) for each excitation source.
   The order of excitation sources is the same as in ``excitation_wavelengths`` and it is in increasing order of wavelengths.

-- **detection_wavelengths**: (arrays of floats) reference wavelengths for each detection spectral band.
-This array is ordered in increasing order.
+- **detection_wavelengths**: (arrays of floats) reference wavelengths (in *meters*) for each detection spectral band.
+  This array is ordered in increasing order of wavelengths.
   The first element refers to ``detectors_specs/spectral_ch1``, the second to ``detectors_specs/spectral_ch2`` and so on.